 Social skills are one of the main tools for building high performance teams in that they help to build trust, respect, team spirit, and reduce conflict among the team members.
 This in turn creates an atmosphere of caring about each other.

-Supportive Leader - Support and help with team member's development, show consideration, and be people oriented.
+Supportive Leader - Support and help with team member's development, show consideration, and is people oriented.

 Directive Leader - Delegate tasks to new team members and use when a culture or situation prefers that the status be well defined.

-Participative Leaders - Involve team members in decision making by using different approaches depending upon the situation; listen to disparate voices and then craft an alliance.
+Participative Leaders - Involve team members in decision making by using different approaches depending upon the situation; listen to disparate voices, and then create an alliance.